 The tax regimes we are subject to or operate under, including income and non-income taxes, are unsettled and may be subject to significant change.
 Changes in tax laws, regulations, or rulings, or changes in interpretations of existing laws and regulations, could materially affect our financial position and results of operations.
-Many countries in Europe, as well as a number of In addition, the European Union and other countries and organizations, including (including those in which we operate) have enacted or have committed to enacting the Organization Organisation for Economic Cooperation Co-operation and Development and the European Commission, have recently proposed, recommended, or (in the case of countries) enacted or otherwise become subject to changes to existing Development/G20 Framework's Pillar Two 15% global minimum tax, laws or new tax laws that could significantly which may increase our tax obligations expense in future years.
-While we do not anticipate that this will have a material impact on our tax provision or effective tax rate in the countries where short-term, we do business or require us will continue to change monitor evolving tax legislation in the manner jurisdictions in which we operate our business and may experience adverse impacts in the future.
-These proposals, recommendations and enactments include changes to the existing framework in respect of income taxes, as well as new types of non-income laws or successfully challenge how or where our profits are currently recognized, our overall taxes could increase, and our business, financial condition or results of operations may be adversely impacted.
-These proposals, recommendations and enactments include changes to the existing framework in respect of income taxes, as well as new types of non-income taxes (such as taxes based on a percentage of revenue or taxes applicable to digital services), which could apply to our business.
+In addition, the European Union and other countries (including those in which we operate) have enacted or have committed to enacting the Organisation for Economic Co-operation and Development/G20 Framework's Pillar Two 15% global minimum tax, which may increase our tax expense in future years.
+While we do not anticipate that this will have a material impact on our tax provision or effective tax rate in the short-term, we will continue to monitor evolving tax legislation in the jurisdictions in which we operate and may experience adverse impacts in the future.
+These proposals, recommendations and enactments include changes to the existing framework in respect of income taxes, as well as new types of non-income taxes (such as taxes based on a percentage of revenue), which could apply to our business.
+If U.S. or other foreign tax authorities change applicable tax laws or successfully challenge how or where our profits are currently recognized, our overall taxes could increase, and our business, financial condition or results of operations may be adversely impacted.
 Due to the large and expanding scale of our international business activities, these types of changes to the taxation of our activities could increase our worldwide effective tax rate, increase the amount of taxes imposed on our business, and harm our financial position.
 Such changes may also apply retroactively to our historical operations and result in taxes greater than the amounts estimated and recorded in our financial statements.
 Any of these outcomes could harm our financial position and results of operations.